neha-nayeem/sql-challenge/README.md

 Once the database was complete, the following questions were asked.
 The queries for each question are saved under `employee_db_queries.sql`.

-1. List the following details of each employee: employee number, last name, first name, sex, and salary.
+**1. List the following details of each employee: employee number, last name, first name, sex, and salary.**

 ```sql
 SELECT employees.emp_no, employees.last_name, employees.first_name, employees.sex, salaries.salary